-If you’re planting in spring, summer or dry weather, water the apple tree well and regularly for the first few months.
-Make sure to keep an eye on your young apple tree and increase watering if there are extended periods of hot or dry weather.
+If you’re planting in spring, summer or dry weather, water apple trees both well and regularly for the first few months.
+Make sure to keep an eye on these young apple trees and increase watering if there are extended periods of hot or dry weather.
 To check if the soil requires further water, dig a finger down into the soil, a few centimetres and if the soil feels even slightly moist, it does not need further watering.
 If it feels dry, water and repeat this test again.
 If you’re planting in autumn, you may only need to water your tree a little.

-Mulch in spring and apply a general fertiliser such as Growmore in late spring.
+We recommend mulching in spring and applying a general fertiliser such as Growmore in late spring.
 To mulch, apply also a 3 inch mulch of well-rotted manure or compost to keep the weeds at bay.
 When applying mulch avoid making contact with the bark of the tree.
 Bark chip can also be used for this purpose.
 Keep grass away from the trunk, in the first 3 or 4 years it is advisable to keep the grass at least 2 foot away from the base of the tree.
 Mulching can help to achieve this.

 During any long, hot, dry spells in summer, water occasionally especially as the fruit begins to appear.
 Most apple trees will establish quickly and not require additional water.
 Over watering is often more of a problem than under watering, to get the balance right carry out the check detailed above.